nocomplexity/SecurityArchitecture/11-ossproducts.rst

 Generic Security & Privacy Architectures
 ==========================================

-A good generic architecture for security or privacy helps creating your specific solution.
+A good reference architecture for security or privacy helps you solving your problem.
+The aim of this reference architecture is that you can create your specific solution architecture faster and with higher quality.
 You should not spend time and money reinventing the wheel over and over again.
 So this section outlines generic architecture for security and privacy that covers all most used high level aspects.

 When you are aware of the advantages and disadvantages of using open source